jamesharrop/jamesharrop.github.io/index.md

 ---

 # Data Science in Healthcare
 I am a medical doctor and a freelance software developer with an interest in data science.
+Recent projects have been my [iOS apps]({% link iOS_apps.md %}), exploring Python and Pandas, and building this website using Jekyll.
 <br><br>

 # Recent posts